ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- transferInitClaimFormat REQUIRED: The format of the transfer initialization claim.
+- transferInitClaimFormat REQUIRED: The default format is JSON, with parts being base64 encoded as needed.
+The default format is denoted as "TRANSFER_INIT_CLAIM_FORMAT_1".

 - transferInitClaim REQUIRED: The set of artifacts and parameters as the basis for the current transfer.